SvenGroot/Ookii.CommandLine.Cpp/README.md

 # Ookii.CommandLine for C++ [![NuGet](https://img.shields.io/nuget/v/Ookii.CommandLine.Cpp)](https://www.nuget.org/packages/Ookii.CommandLine.Cpp/)

-Ookii.CommandLine for C++ is a header-only library that enables comprehensive command line argument parsing for C++ applications.
-It allows you to easily define strongly-typed required, optional, positional and named arguments, parse the command line, and generate usage help which can be shown to the user.
-It is cross-platform and has been tested with several compilers (see [requirements](#requirements)).
+Ookii.CommandLine for C++ is a powerful and flexible command line argument parsing library for C++ applications.

+- Easily define strongly-typed arguments, with a simple builder API or using code-generation.
+- Create applications with multiple subcommands.
+- Generate fully customizable usage help.
+- Supports PowerShell-like and POSIX-like parsing rules.
+- Header-only library.

-Ookii.CommandLine for C++ is a port of [Ookii.CommandLine for .Net](https://github.com/SvenGroot/ookii.commandline), providing the same argument parsing semantics, but using an API that is suitable for C++.
-It has feature parity with Ookii.CommandLine for .Net 2.4, with the exception of dictionary arguments.
+Ookii.CommandLine for C++ is a port of [Ookii.CommandLine for .Net](https://github.com/SvenGroot/Ookii.Commandline), providing the same argument parsing semantics, but using an API that is suitable for C++.
+It has feature parity with Ookii.CommandLine 2.4 for .Net, with the exception of dictionary argument, and some features from Ookii.CommandLine 3.0 for .Net.

 ## Overview

-Ookii.CommandLine is a library that helps you to parse command line arguments for your applications.
-It allows you to easily define a set of accepted arguments and their types, and then parse the command line supplied to your application for those arguments, converting the value of those arguments from a string to their specified type.
-In addition, it allows you to generate usage help from the arguments that you defined, which you can display to the user.
+Ookii.CommandLine is a library that lets you parse the command line arguments for your application into a set of strongly-typed, named values.
+You can easily define the accepted arguments, and then parse the command line supplied to your application for those arguments.
+In addition, you can generate usage help that can be displayed to the user.

-Ookii.CommandLine can be used with any kind of C++ application, whether console or GUI.
-Although a limited subset of functionality—particularly related around generating usage help text—is geared primarily towards console applications that are invoked from the command line, the main command line parsing functionality is usable in any application that needs to process command line arguments.
+Ookii.CommandLine can be used with any kind of .Net application, whether console or GUI.
+Some functions, such as creating usage help, are primarily designed for console applications, but even those can be easily adapted for use with other styles of applications.

+Two styles of [command line parsing rules](docs/Arguments.md) are supported: the default mode uses rules similar to those used by PowerShell, and the alternative [long/short mode](docs/Arguments.md#longshort-mode) uses a style influenced by POSIX conventions, where arguments have separate long and short names with different prefixes.
+Many aspects of the parsing rules are configurable.

-To define a set of command line arguments, first you create variables that will hold their values.
+To determine which arguments are accepted, first you create variables that will hold their values.
-Then, you use the `ookii::parser_builder` class to construct an `ookii::command_line_parser` to parse those arguments, specifying things such as the argument names, whether or not an argument is required, and descriptions used to customize the usage help, among other options.
+Then, you use the `ookii::parser_builder` class to specify things such as the argument names, whether or not an argument is required, and descriptions used to customize the usage help, among other options.
+This creates an an `ookii::command_line_parser`, which can parse those arguments.

-Command line parsing is done in a way that is similar to that used by PowerShell.
-Each argument has a name, and can be supplied by name on the command line.
-An argument can also be positional, in which case it can be supplied without the name.
-Arguments can be required or optional, and there is support for switch arguments (which don't need a value but are either present or not) and arguments with multiple values.
-Various aspects of the parsing, such as the argument name prefix (typically a `-` or a `/`), can be customized.

-For example, the following code defines four arguments: a required positional argument, an optional positional argument, a named argument, and a switch argument:
+For example, the following code defines four arguments: a required positional argument, an optional positional argument, a named-only argument, and a switch argument (sometimes also called a flag):

 ```c++
 std::string required_argument;